isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 authority, makes it the most accessible and neutral way to record transactions</p>
 </li>
 <li>
-<p>Eliminate the need for all parties to use a common digital platform and
+<p>No need for all parties to use a common digital platform and contractual
-contractual rulebook that will limit scalability</p>
+rulebook, eliminates scalability limitation</p>
 <p></p>
 </li>
 </ul>